-Twelve term breastfed (extent not stated) newborns of mothers taking oral methadone maintenance (range 20 to 80 mg daily) during pregnancy and lactation were observed during their first week of age.
+Twelve fullterm breastfed (extent not stated) newborns of mothers taking oral methadone maintenance (range 20 to 80 mg daily) during pregnancy and lactation were observed during their first week of age.
 Seven of these infants developed methadone withdrawal and 6 required treatment.
 The authors considered maternal methadone maintenance to be compatible with breastfeeding in the first week of a newborn's life but cautioned that newborn methadone withdrawal may occur despite breastfeeding.

 The hospital course of 88 breastfed newborns were compared to 32 non-breastfed newborns.
-All had mothers taking oral methadone maintenance at an average dose of 40 mg daily (range 5 to 175 mg daily).
+All had mothers who were taking oral methadone maintenance at an average dose of 40 mg daily (range 5 to 175 mg daily).
 Although the breastfed newborns developed neonatal abstinence syndrome and required rehospitalization after discharge at the same rate as bottle-fed infants, they did have a shorter hospital stay than bottle-fed newborns.

 Two fully breastfed term infants of mothers taking oral methadone maintenance 70 and 130 mg daily during pregnancy and lactation had no adverse effects and required no treatment for methadone withdrawal prior to postpartum hospital discharge at 8 and 6 days of age, respectively.
 Both infants were rehospitalized and treated for methadone withdrawal symptoms at 6 weeks and 17 days of age, respectively, shortly after their mothers abruptly discontinued breastfeeding.
 The authors surmised that the appearance of symptoms were probably due to withdrawal from methadone in breastmilk.